jongtaek-kim/Informatics-Resource-For-Pathologists/README.md

 ## 1. Pathology Informatics Essentials for Residents, also known as [(PIER.)](https://www.apcprods.org/m-pier)  Available during pathology residency.
 ## 2. Clinical Informatics Fellowship Programs.
 [Clinical Informatics](https://www.amia.org/news-and-publications/press-release/ci-is-subspecialty) became a medical subspecialty on Sept.
 22, 2011.
 ## 3. [Pathology Informatics Fellowships.](https://www.pathologyinformatics.org/pathology_informatics_training.php)
 ## 4. Beginner's Learning Resources for Programming, Data Science, Bioinformatics, and Machine Learning.
+The web is full of resources but it can be a daunting place to start for someone with little or no computer science background such as pathologists and other physicians.
+This is meant to be a gentle and informative guide to get started.
 &nbsp;

 # 1. Pathology Informatics Essentials for Residents [(PIER)](https://www.apcprods.org/m-pier)